 The unimaginable heat blast destroyed this shrine in a moment.

-Miraculously, the first and the second Torii gates of four ones in the
+Miraculously, the first and the second Torii gates remained.

-The first Torii was destoyed by vehicle accident in 1962, and was removal.
+The first Torii was destoyed by vehicle accident in 1962, and had been removal.

 The people in Nagasaki call this gate "One-legged Torii".

-And the remains of the destroyed half are displayed near this Torii.
+And the remains of the destroyed half part are displayed near this Torii.

-Near the approach to the main shrine, there are two great camphor
+Near the entrance to the main shrine, there are two great camphor trees.

-That means these trees were exposed to the A-bomb.
+That means these trees were exposed to the blast of A-bomb.

-Over the one-third part of the trees were blown and the remaining parts had been burned black.
+At that time, more than the one-third parts of the trees were blown and the remaining parts had been burned black.

 But after two years, their unbelievable life force created the new leaf buds.